Autonomobile/AutoPylot/README.md

 Then training !

 there are plenty settings for the training script:
+- "MODEL_TYPE": you need to set the type of the model you want to build.
+For example, if you made a new method to create a model in architectures.py in the Models class called "steering_model".
+You can set the "model_type" field to `steering_model` and when training your model, it will be created using this function.
 - "MODEL_NAME": the name of the model you want to train, the model will be saved under this name.
 If you wish to retrain it later, make sure to use the same name (if you wish you can copy a model, change its name and then train it again to avoid loosing the previously trained one).
 - "TRAIN_LOAD_MODEL": whether you want to load the model or create one from scratch.
 - "TRAIN_BATCH_SIZE": How much data you want in one batch.